GREENVILLE DUI ATTORNEY | ROBERT J. REEVES P.C.

 DUI ARREST AND INVESTIGATION

 Most DUI investigations begin with suspicious driving, but not always.
 Sometimes, the traffic stop is for a different reason, totally unrelated to DUI.
-You may have turned without using a signal or your tags may be expired.
-Other times, police set up checkpoints for assorted stated reasons.
+You might have forgotten to signal a turn, or you might be driving with an expired tag.
+Other times, police set up checkpoints for assorted reasons.
 Regardless of the purported purpose (license check, insurance check), the goal is always to find impaired drivers and make DUI arrests.
 If you “act suspiciously” (refusing to look at officer, too talkative, too quiet, chewing gum actively), you will draw the attention of the officer.
 However, when an officer smells alcohol, no matter how strong or faint, the stop immediately turns any stop into a full DUI investigation.
 Here’s what is supposed to happen next.

 BREATH TESTING